rjkrishna29/CalX/README.md

 ## **Development**
-I built this app using Android Studio and used Java for the backend.
+Android Studio and Java for the backend is being used for this app.

+## License

+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.